RealAzer/EzAscended/README.md

     while task.wait() do
         pcall(function()
 local plr = game.Players.LocalPlayer
-if _G.autocannonslow or _G.autocannonplr then
+if _G.autocannonslow or _G.autocannonplr or _G.cannonnohaki then
 for i,v in pairs(plr.Backpack:GetChildren()) do
 if v.Name == "Cannon Ball" then
 v.Parent = plr.Character